AdamLauz/experience/README.md

 # AI Engineer
 I am passionate about building engineering projects from scratch.
-I have a deep understanding of both technical details and the broader product vision.
+I have a deep understanding of both the technical details and the broader product vision.
 I have experience in software project management, and in developing and deploying production-ready machine learning models.

 ## Skills and Tools
 - **Machine Learning:** Gradient Boosting, Logistic Regression, Bayesian Modeling, Factorization Machines, DeepFFM (TensorFlow), RAG (llama-index), LLMs.